This is a sponsored post paid by Acorn Influence. All opinions expressed here are my own.

 Let’s deconstruct, shall we?

 The first hairstyle is no hairstyle at all.
 But if you’re going to go au natural, you might want to blow dry your hair to smooth it.
-At the very least, you’ll want to use a brush designed for clean radiance, like the Goody Clean Radiance hair brush which can be purchased at Walmart.
-There are signs everywhere for it.
-Trust me, you’ll find it.
+At the very least, you’ll want to use a brush designed for clean radiance, like the Goody Clean Radiance hair brush which can be purchased online.

 As you can tell from the packaging, it has copper bristles for healthier shine, reduces buildup for healthier looking hair, and the bristles are situated in a flexible cushion pad so it feels like you’re getting a little massage.